EliasWheatfall/SterlingEngineOne/_posts/2023-11-06-Introduction-and-project-background.md

 {: .center-text; .subtext}
 Figure (1): Alpha-Type Stirling Engine

 A Stirling engine is a type of closed-cycle heat engine that operates by cyclic compression.
-This system uses a regenerator, otherwise known as a heat exchanger to transfer heat from a source to the working fluid.
+Typically a Stirling engine consists of two pistons, one hot and another cold.
+An external heat source provides heat to the hot end.
+The gas alternately expands and contracts due to changes in temperature, driving the pistons, producing mechanical work.

 ## Project Objective?